 Although the image many people have of divorce proceedings involves courtroom theatrics, the reality is that the vast majority of family law disputes are resolved without going to court.
 It is widely agreed that prolonged or high conflict divorces cause a great deal of damage to the participants, including very negative impacts on children.
 As a result, family law processes now strongly encourage couples to pursue ADR methods wherever possible.

 If you and your spouse have separated, or are contemplating separation, and you have questions about the best way to resolve your family law dispute, the experienced lawyers at Spectrum Family Law may be able to provide you with the guidance you need.
 Contact one of our experienced family lawyers today.
+Our team understands the complexities that come with navigating sensitive family matters, especially when significant assets and financial matters are involved.
+As trusted Alberta high networth divorce lawyers, we have the expertise to help you protect your interests and achieve a fair outcome.
+Let us assist you in making informed decisions for your future and the well-being of your family.

 We currently have three offices across Alberta — Edmonton, Calgary, and Red Deer.
 We serve the entire province of Alberta (and BC).
 We also have the infrastructure to work with any of our clients virtually — even the furthest regions of Alberta.